-In order to get a place on a nursing course you must have a decent level of numeracy and literacy (defined as a grade C or above at GCSE level), but some universities will ask you to take a nursing English or maths test to verify your skills, usually at a selection day event.
+In order to place into a nursing course, you must have a decent level of numeracy and literacy (defined as a grade C or above a GCSE level).
+However, universities may ask you to take a nursing English or maths test to verify your skills, usually at a selection day event.
 Take a look at some of these courses below, and follow the links to our specially created nursing numeracy and literacy test practice pack.

 Some example questions are:

 The Coventry University nursing English or literacy test asks you to write a short piece on why you want to be a nurse.
-The key points when completing this test are to make sure that your writing is clear and that you can present your points concisely without too much extra discussion.
-Spelling and grammar and legible handwriting are also important in this test.
+The key point when completing this test is to make sure that your writing is clear and that you can present your points concisely.
+Spelling, grammar, and legible handwriting are also important on this test.

-The literacy test is a 20 minute test looking at your skills when working with written English, particularly how well you can read, understand and apply the information in a piece of text.
-The test is based on a nursing related text, on which you need to answer questions.
-Timing is tight for this test, so be careful to work quickly and accurately.
+The literacy test is 20 minutes long.
+It looks at your skills when working with written English, particularly how well you can read, understand, and apply the information in a piece of text.
+This test is based on a nursing-related text, for which you must answer questions.

 Example numeracy questions:

 The Salford nursing numeracy test contains 30 questions to answer in 20 minutes.
-Questions are also loosely based on the types of calculations you may need to make in your job on a daily basis.
-You are asked to do addition, subtraction, multiplication, division, drug calculations, percentages, ratios and more.
+Questions are also loosely based on the types of calculations you may need to make during your job on a daily basis.
+You are asked to perform addition, subtraction, multiplication, division, drug calculations, percentages, ratios, and more.

 (Both questions taken from the Anglia Ruskin University sample numeracy test.)

-In the literacy test you are given a passage of text related to nursing or the NHS Constitution.
-You are asked to comment on or answer questions on what you have read.
-This test serves a number of purposes: it shows that you can understand written texts and use the information to make a point; you can write an answer with clear sentences and paragraphs; your handwriting is readable, and that you have used the correct spelling and grammar.
+On the literacy test you are given a passage of text related to nursing or the NHS Constitution.
+You are asked to comment on or answer questions based on what you have read.
+This test serves a number of purposes: it shows that you can understand written texts and use the provided information to make a point, that you can write an answer with clear sentences and paragraphs, that your handwriting is readable, and that you have used the correct spelling and grammar.

-The situational test is a multiple choice test in which you are asked to choose the best response to a nursing situation from a list of options.
-The aim of this test is to determine whether you have the right abilities, attitudes and personality traits for nursing, as well as to check your knowledge of the correct response to work situations.
-Get more tips on how to approach a situational judgement test on our pages.
+The situational judgement exam is a multiple choice test in which you are asked to choose the best response to a nursing situation from a list of options.
+The aim of this test is to determine whether you have the right abilities, attitudes, and personality traits for nursing, as well as to check your knowledge of the correct response to work situations.

-In the London South Bank University nursing numeracy test you have 30 minutes to answer 10 questions.
-You are not given a calculator to help you work out your answers, instead you can write your workings out on the paper.
-Questions are asked in the form of word and scenario problems, and you need to be able to add, subtract, multiply, divide, understand percentages, work out decimals and fractions and more in order to answer them.
+On the London South Bank University nursing numeracy test, you have 30 minutes to answer 10 questions.
+You are not given a calculator to help you work out your answers.
+Instead, you can write your calculations out on paper.
+Questions are asked in the form of word and scenario problems, and you must be able to add, subtract, multiply, divide, understand percentages, and work out decimals and fractions in order to answer them.

 The London South Bank University nursing literacy test involves two separate sections.
-In the first section, you are given a text to read and asked five questions related to the information within.
-You have to score 3 out of 5 in this section to pass the test.
-In the second section you are asked to write a short essay (150 - 200 words) on a topic included in the test.
-This part of the test is given a score against a set of criteria, and you need to score 6/12 including at least 1 point for content in order to pass this test.
+On the first section, you are given a text to read and asked five questions relating to that text.
+You have to score 3 out of 5 on this section to pass the test.
+On the second section, you are asked to write a short essay (150 - 200 words) on a topic included in the test.
+You are scored against a set of criteria and must receive a score of 6/12, including at least 1 point for content, in order to pass this test.
 You have 30 minutes to complete this test, so time is of the essence.